-Elizabeth L. Cline: #PayUp helped to recover US$20 billion in orders that went directly back to factories and thus to garment workers, many of whom are young women supporting families and living paycheck to paycheck. #PayUp’s work was absolutely crucial in getting factories cash flow to cover payroll and to keep garment workers’ employed during the early months of the crisis.
+Elizabeth L. Cline: #PayUp helped to recoup an estimated US$20 billion in money owed for orders that went directly back to factories and thus to garment workers, many of whom are young women supporting families and living paycheck to paycheck. #PayUp’s work was absolutely crucial in getting factories cash flow to cover payroll and to keep garment workers’ employed during the early months of the crisis.
 Ensuring that money was settled helped in part to avoid massive wage theft and a humanitarian crisis, at least at the offset of COVID-19.
 Honestly, one of the most validating moments was when the money #PayUp won back showed up in trade data parsed by the Center for Global Workers’ Rights; we could see the money that was missing but could also confirm that billions got back to factories. #PayUp brought together hundreds of thousands of consumers, labor rights activists, and garment workers around the world to fight for basic decency and ethical business practices during the pandemic.
 It was an extraordinarily successful campaign, and I can’t wait to see what this novel coalition accomplishes next.

 “The impact of the pandemic is really real economically.
 In the nearby city of Pekalongan that’s famous for handmade textile, orders just dried up.
 Everything was cancelled, and within months more than 11,000 artisans lost their jobs.
 We were scared.
 We didn’t know if the same fate would happen to us.
 When you (Ms. Flesch) called us and told us that everything was gonna be fine, that we’ll work together through this, I cried.”

 – Ira Fuadi (cooperative leader, producing handwoven fabrics for SukkhaCitta)